 What futon mattress is best?

 When shopping for a mattress for your futon.
 It's important to take into account how often you will use it as a sofa.
-If you intend to use it often, memory foam is a great option.
+If you intend to use it often, a memory foam mattress is a great option.
 Most sofa cushions are made using memory foam because of its durability and soft yet supportive feel.
 It's also incredibly supportive when used as a bed, ensuring your guests get a good nights sleep.

 How to stop a futon mattress from sliding around?